Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ## Q33: Selinux and fcontext playbook

 Create a playbook called `webdev.yml` in `home/sandy/ansible`.
-The playbook will create a directory `Avcbdev` on dev host.
+The playbook will create a directory `webdev` on dev host.
 The permission of the directory are `2755` and owner is `webdev`.
 Create a `symbolic link` from `/Webdev` to `/var/www/html/webdev`.
 Serve a file from `Avebdev7index.html` which displays the text "Development" Curl http://node1.example.com/webdev/index.html to test

 ## A33: Selinux and fcontext playbook